krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 # 7.1 &nbsp; Binary tree

-A <u>binary tree</u> is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants, embodying the divide-and-conquer logic of "splitting into two".
-Similar to a linked list, the basic unit of a binary tree is a node, each containing a value, a reference to the left child node, and a reference to the right child node.
+A <u>binary tree</u> is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants and embodies the divide-and-conquer logic of "splitting into two".
+Similar to a linked list, the basic unit of a binary tree is a node, and each node contains a value, a reference to its left child node, and a reference to its right child node.

 === "Python"